 It may also be worthwhile to find out their preferred living arrangements via a trial.
-Are they happiest living with another person with a disability?
+Are they happiest living with another person with disability?
 Do they prefer to live with someone their own age or gender?
+What services or transport options do they need nearby?

-Refer to the home environment related questions in the What does a good life look like? section on page 24 for guidance.
+Refer to the home environment related questions in the What does a good life look like? section on page 30 for guidance.
 For non-verbal adults, these trials can help assure you that the final choices align with the person's preferences.